Tryon, North Carolina: Arts

 Tryon is the birthplace of singer and piano player Nina Simone.
 Four African-American artists: Adam Pendleton, Ellen Gallagher, Rashid Johnson, and Julie Mehretu jointly bought her childhood home to preserve it.
 The home has been named a national treasure by the National Trust for Historic Preservation.
+Nina Simone Plaza in downtown Tryon features a bronze sculpture by Zenos Frudakis.